 “As Jesus is the light of the world, we shine to show His light and love.”

-Our mission at Boston St Nicholas CE primary school, with Jesus’ promise of ‘life in all its fullness’ at its heart, is to develop joyful young people with enquiring minds; to develop young people with a spirit of curiosity, respect for themselves, others and the environment; to develop young people who are honest and kind so that they will have the skills and resilience to thrive in a rapidly changing world.
+Our mission at St Nicholas CE Primary Academy, with Jesus’ promise of ‘life in all its fullness’ at its heart, is to develop joyful young people with enquiring minds; to develop young people with a spirit of curiosity, respect for themselves, others and the environment; to develop young people who are honest and kind so that they will have the skills and resilience to thrive in a rapidly changing world.

 The bible verse that sets our vision statement in context comes from Matthew 5:14-16 (NIV):

 14 “You are the light of the world.
 A town built on a hill cannot be hidden.
 15 Neither do people light a lamp and put it under a bowl.
 Instead they put it on its stand, and it gives light to everyone in the house.
 16 In the same way, let your light shine before others, that they may see your good deeds and glorify your Father in heaven.”

 It is this flourishing in the love, light and grace of God that will enable our children to be wise, hopeful and live well together with dignity and respect in God’s world.

 Within the love of God, at St Nicholas CE Primary Academy we serve our unique community by placing children at the heart of all that we do.
 Our distinctive Christian values work on a 2 Year Cycle of: (Year A) Love, Trust, Forgiveness, Responsibility, Peace and Justice, (Year B) Creativity, Generosity, Courage, Hope, Perseverance & Wisdom, to encourage everybody within our community to ‘let their light shine’ and fulfil their unique potential.
 It is our core belief that when these values are seen within our daily lives, the community will shine at its brightest because we know we are following the commandment from Jesus to ‘love your neighbour as yourself’ (Mark 12:31).